ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 ## Overview

-In the first part, we are going to introduce you do the basics of scripting in CORE.
+In the first part, we are going to introduce you do the basics of scripting in Core.
 A good tradition among programming tutorials is doing that in the form of a "**Hello World**" script.
 For the second part, we are going to teach you how to take an existing template and enhance it with your own scripts.

 * **Completion Time:** ~25 minutes
 * **Knowledge Level:** No prior knowledge of Lua